almamigratoria-netizen/Leaflet-SVGMarkers/README.md

 # Leaflet-SVGMarkers

-Provides pure SVG markers (no more DivIcons, no unstylable dataURL's) for Leaflet v2 which you can style by CSS.
+Provides pure SVG markers (no more DivIcons) for Leaflet v2 which you can style by CSS.
 No dependencies (other than Leaflet v2).
-Markers are styleable by CSS and accept a modest range of options.
+Markers accept a modest range of options.
 Surprisingly, on my laptop they render faster than standard markers, and are about 3 times as fast on my phone.
 Your milage may vary.

 Basically I wanted colorable markers that would take glyphs and couldn't find a suitable plugin for Leaflet v2, so whipped this up.